The importance of teaching children teamwork and sportsmanship

 6. Builds social skills

 Sports also teach children social skills.
-Through sports, children learn the benefits of teamwork and cooperation as they work together on a team to reach their goals.
+Through sports, children learn the benefits of the importance of teamwork and cooperation as they work together on a team to reach their goals.

 7. Improve physical health